accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

-No evaluation method is proposed for this criterion.

-**Important note:** This criterion is very complex to assess and requires a certain mastery of all interoperability concepts and standards.
-If the application you are assessing or developing needs to cover this criterion, we refer you to the full text of criterion 6.2.3 Interoperability in the EN 301 549 standard.
+This criterion is very complex to assess and requires a certain mastery of all interoperability concepts and standards.

+We recommend that you ask the application publisher to check that all the requirements described in criterion *6.2.3 Interoperability* of European standard EN&nbsp;301&nbsp;549 are met.

+It is also advisable to search the documentation or ask the application publisher directly.

+If the information cannot be found in the interface or its documentation, and the application publisher is unable to provide an answer on this technical characteristic, the criterion will be considered non-compliant.

 ##### Mapping {class="disclosure mapping"}